Efficient Transferable Optimal Transport via Min-Sliced Transport Plans: Preliminaries

 \begin{definition} \textbf{Sliced OT.} Let $f:\R^d\times \mathbb{S}^{d-1}\to \R$ defined by the scalar projection $f(x,\theta)=\langle x,\theta\rangle$, where $\langle x,\theta\rangle$ denotes the standard inner product in $\R^d$.
 The sliced OT (SOT) problem between two probability measures $\mu,\nu\in \mathcal{P}_p(\mathcal{X})$ is defined as:

 where $\sigma\in\mathcal{P}(\S^{d-1})$ is a probability measure with non-zero density everywhere on the $d$-dimensional unit sphere $\S^{d-1}$. \end{definition}

 The notion of slicing was later extended to \emph{generalized slices} by allowing $f(\cdot, \theta): \mathbb{R}^d \times \mathbb{R}^{d'} \to \mathbb{R}$ to be a nonlinear parametric function.
 With a slight abuse of notation, we drop $\theta$ and write $f$ when unambiguous.
 Under suitable assumptions on $f$ \citep{kolouri2019generalized,chen2020augmented}, it has been shown that SOT defines a proper metric between measures $\mu, \nu \in \mathcal{P}_p(\mathbb{R}^d)$.
-Notably, extensive work has also been dedicated to the choice of $\sigma$, which is orthogonal to our discussion and, therefore, we do not discuss it in this paper \citep{nguyen2021distributional,nguyen2023energybased,nguyen2024sliced}.
+Notably, extensive work has also been dedicated to the choice of $\sigma$, which is orthogonal to our discussion and is not discussed in this paper \citep{nguyen2021distributional,nguyen2023energybased,nguyen2024sliced}.